 An analysis of 25 different studies, found that the consumption of green tea can lead to reduced blood pressure.
 This is great news for anyone suffering from hypertension.
 (26)

 As green tea helps inhibit bacteria, it also seems able to help prevent cavities.
 In fact, toothpaste companies have started catching up on this!
-(28)
+Expect to find lots of very green toothpastes with matcha powder in them soon… (28)

-Green has shown promise, both when it comes to preventing skin cancer and preventing and treating acne.
-Thanks to the many antioxidants found in matcha, both drinking it and applying it directly on the skin may help improve skin health.
+Green tea has shown promise, both when it comes to preventing skin cancer and preventing and treating acne.
+It can also help reduce oil production.
+Thanks to the many antioxidants and polyphenol found in matcha, both drinking it and applying it directly on the skin may help improve skin health.
 (29) (30)

-Matcha contains EGCG, which has antibacterial, antifungal and antiviral properties.
+When talking about the health benefits of matcha tea, many people refer to an improved immune system.
+This is because matcha contains EGCG, which has antibacterial, antifungal and antiviral properties.
 This means that it might help prevent fungal infections, like candida, viral infections, like herpes, hepatitis and influenza, and bacterial infections, such as staph infections.
-(31) (32)
+(31)

-Matcha showing potential as an anti-inflammatory also has other implications, as chronic inflammation has been linked to diseases such as cancer and heart disease.
-Arthritis is also a form of chronic inflammation.
+Matcha powder has shown potential as an anti-inflammatory thanks to the EGCG, as well as the green tea polyphenols you find in it.
+Studies have been done with great results with inflammation related to arthritis and pulmonary fibrosis.
+As chronic inflammation has been linked to diseases such as cancer and heart disease, eating foods that help fight inflammation is important for your health.
 By eating an anti-inflammatory diet, you can help prevent inflammation in the body.
+(32) (33)

-Matcha shows a lot of promise where health benefits are concerned.
+Matcha tea shows a lot of promise where health benefits are concerned.
 It’s a great addition to a healthy and varied diet.
-As it can be used both in drinks and treats, it’s super simple to use.
-The amount of antioxidants you get in a single one gram serving is incredible!
+As it can be used both in drinks and treats, it’s an easy addition, especially as making a cup of matcha is super simple quick.
+And the amount of antioxidants you get in a single one gram serving is incredible!

-Some of the studies cited have used green tea, as opposed to matcha, but as green tea comes form the same plant, it should have similar health benefits.
+Some of the studies cited have used green tea, as opposed to matcha tea, but as green tea comes from the same plant, it should have similar health benefits.
 What’s important to note with studies related to disease, is that a lot of them are done on animals, or in test tubes, and often using extracts from matcha/green tea, which is not the same as drinking a cup of tea.
-Studies on cognitive functioning, on the other hand, are usually done with participants drinking the tea.
+Studies on cognitive functioning, improved alertness, etc. on the other hand, are usually done with participants drinking the tea.